Bandyboy03/data_146/Project1.md

 ```

 ## Question 8
-Describe how an api works.
-Provide an example of how to construct a request to a remote server in order to pull data, write it to a local file and then import it to your current work session.
 API stands for Application Programming Interface.
 API's act as middlemen between two machines with a set of rules to communicate.
 ```
 import os